williamDunn/Notes/Front End/Angular/README.md

 ## Overview

+The page you see is the application shell
+-  the shell is controlled by an Angular component named AppComponent

 Components - the fundamental building blocks of Angular applications
 -  Class file - written in TypeScript (.ts)
 -  Template file - written in HTML (.html)